Teer History, Family Crest & Coats of Arms

 Early History of the Teer family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Teer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Teer research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Teer History in all our PDF Extended History products and printed products wherever possible.

 Teer Spelling Variations